michaelwjohnson/web-security-ctf/docs/SOLUTION.md

 3. **Access Control**: Implement proper authorization checks for sensitive endpoints
 4. **Session Management**: Verify user roles and permissions on each sensitive request

-## Prevention Measures

-To secure similar vulnerabilities in real applications:

-1. Use prepared statements or ORMs for database queries
-2. Implement strong password policies
-3. Use proper authentication and authorization mechanisms
-4. Apply the principle of least privilege
-5. Implement proper session management
-6. Use security headers and CSRF protection

 ## Note

 This is an educational CTF challenge.
 The vulnerabilities demonstrated here are intentional for learning purposes.
 Never implement these patterns in production applications.